radiodan-archive/frankenpins/README.md

 Pins
 ---

-Frankenpins is based on the great [Pi Piper]() library, and uses a modified version of the Pin class which means you can register for events whenever a pin changes value.
+Frankenpins Pin event implementation is based on the great [Pi Piper](https://github.com/jwhitehorn/pi_piper) library, and uses a modified version of the Pin class which means you can register for events whenever a pin changes value.
 Check `examples/raw_pin.rb` for sample code.

+Versioning
+---

+We use [Semantic Versioning](http://semver.org/) and as this is pre-1.0.0 software, anything may change at any time.

 Development
 ---

 It's very early days for this library so any help is gratefully received.

+Raise an issue in Github to discuss what you'd like to see included.